Preethsod Thappa: Plot

-Raja is seen racing in a bike race, faces all the obstacles, defeats everybody and is victorious in the race.
-He lives with his parents Sathya and Mahalakshmi and many others which includes his uncle, maternal uncle, family friend and their families.
+In the opening scene, Raja is seen racing in a bike race, faces all the obstacles, defeats everybody, and is victorious in the race.
+He lives with his parents, Sathya and Mahalakshmi, and other family members, which includes his uncle, maternal uncle, family friend, and their families.
 They all love each other and live like one big family.
 Chandana lives in Mangalore with her parents and two younger sisters.
-She wants to pursue pilot training in Bangalore, thus shifts to Raja's house and stays as a guest.
+She wants to pursue pilot training in Bangalore and shifts to Raja's house and stays as a guest.
 Chandana and Raja's family bond well together.
 Raja and Chandana gradually fall in love.